silviamaggi/smd-com/_projects/silvia-maggi-website.md

 An important feature is the ability to search within the website.
 To implement it we used [vanilla Javascript](https://github.com/daviddarnes/jekyll-search-js){: title="Check the script on Github"}.
 We also provide an accessible no-script alternative which relies on DuckDuckGo, presenting the results in a new browser tab.

+## SEO
+Taking care of the SEO was straightforward.
+It needed a combination of good practises set up once:

+- looking for [canonical URLs](https://en.wikipedia.org/wiki/Canonical_link_element){: title="Visit the Wikipedia page on canonical link elements"};
+- taking description and title from the [Front Matter](https://jekyllrb.com/docs/front-matter/){: title="Learn about it on Jekyll's website"} of posts and pages;
+- implementing [Open graph](https://ogp.me/){: title="Visit the Open graph website"} for rich content display when links are shared on other websites such as social media or instant messengers;
+- adding a correct structured data content following [schema](https://schema.org/docs/documents.html){: title="Visit the Schema website"} guidelines.

 ## Results

 ### Benchmarks